zhetai/motia/README.md

 ## 🎯 What is Motia?

 Motia is a **modern backend framework** that unifies APIs, background jobs, events, and AI agents into a single cohesive system.
-Eliminate runtime complexity and build unified backends where **JavaScript, TypeScript, Python, and Ruby** work together in event-driven workflows, with built-in state management, observability, and one-click deployments.
+Eliminate runtime complexity and build unified backends where **JavaScript, TypeScript, Python, etc, work together in event-driven workflows, with built-in state management, observability, and one-click deployments.

 Motia brings cohesion to the fragmented backend world with our core primitive: the **Step**.
 Think of Steps like React Components, but for backends.